core-wg/oscore/draft-ietf-core-object-security.md

 Observe {{RFC7641}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the Object-Security option without supporting {{RFC7641}}.
 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

-In order for a proxy to support forwarding of Observe messages there SHALL be an Observe option present in options part of the OSCOAP message ({{RFC7641}}), so Observe must have an outer value.
-OSCOAP aware proxies MAY look at the Partial IV value instead of the outer Observe value.

-Additionally, the outer CoAP Code for Observe messages SHALL NOT be replaced as described in XX.
+In order for an OSCOAP-unaware proxy to support forwarding of Observe messages there SHALL be an Observe option present in options part of the OSCOAP message ({{RFC7641}}).
+OSCOAP-aware proxies MAY look at the Partial IV value instead of the outer Observe value.
+The processing of the CoAP Code for Observe messages is described in {{coap-header}}.

 To secure the order of notifications, the client SHALL maintain a Notification Number for each Observation it registers.
 The Notification Number is a non-negative integer containing the largest Partial IV of the successfully received notifications for the associated Observe registration, see {{replay-protection}}.
 The Notification Number is initialized to the Partial IV of the first successfully received notification.
 In contrast to {{RFC7641}}, the received partial IV MUST always be compared with the Notification Number, which thus MUST NOT be forgotten after 128 seconds.

 If the verification fails, the client SHALL stop processing the response, and in the case of CON respond with an empty ACK.
-The client MAY ignore the outer Observe value.
+The client MAY ignore the Observe option value.

 The Observe option in the CoAP request may be legitimately removed by a proxy.
 If the Observe option is removed from a CoAP request by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
 If the OSCOAP client receives a response to an Observe request without an outer Observe value, then it MUST verify the response as a non-Observe response.
 (The reverse case is covered in the verification of the response, see {{processing}}.)

-## CoAP Header
+## CoAP Header {#coap-header}

 Most CoAP header fields are required to be read and/or changed by CoAP proxies and thus cannot in general be protected end-to-end between the endpoints.
 As mentioned in {{intro}}, OSCOAP protects the CoAP Request/Response layer only, and not the Messaging Layer (Section 2 of {{RFC7252}}), so fields such as Type and Message ID are not protected with OSCOAP.

 The CoAP header field Code is protected by OSCOAP.
 Code SHALL be encrypted and integrity protected (Class E) to prevent an intermediary from eavesdropping or manipulating the Code (e.g. changing from GET to DELETE).

 The sending endpoint SHALL write the Code of the original CoAP message into the plaintext of the COSE object {{plaintext}}.
-After that, the Code of the OSCOAP message SHALL be set to 0.02 (POST) for requests and to 2.04 (Changed) to responses, except for Observe messages, for which it SHALL be 0.01 (GET) for requests and 2.05 (Content) for responses.
-The exception allows OSCOAP to be compliant with the Observe specification {{RFC7641}}, that only define the use of GET for observing resources.
+After that, the Code of the OSCOAP message SHALL be set to 0.02 (POST) for requests and to 2.04 (Changed) to responses, except for Observe messages, for which it SHALL be 0.01 (GET) for registrations and 2.05 (Content) for notifications ({{RFC7641}}).
+The exception allows OSCOAP to be compliant with the Observe processing in OSCOAP-unaware proxies.

-TODO: Consider error messages on Observe - is the outer code still 2.05?

 The receiving endpoint SHALL discard the Code in the OSCOAP message and write the Code in the plaintext of the COSE object into the decrypted CoAP message.